dangerous-time-for-the-dead-band-queen-of-the-night-album.jpg

 Dangerous Times for the Dead is a Traditional Heavy Metal band from the Netherlands.
-On February 14th, 2021, Dangerous Times For The Dead released their latest independent single, “Queen Of The Night”, which would gratify Dio, Iron Maiden, Saxon and Judas Priest fans.ans
+On February 14th, 2021, Dangerous Times For The Dead released their latest independent single, “Queen Of The Night”, which would gratify Dio, Iron Maiden, Saxon and Judas Priest fans.

 Dangerous Times for the Dead, Queen Of The Night Review: This review will evaluate every aspect of the single, from its intricate musical composition to its production.
-Our analysis will provide valuable insights to help you determine if this album is worth adding to your collection.
+Our analysis will provide valuable insights to help you determine if this single is worth adding to your collection.

-The First Three Sins of Queen Of The Night
+The First Three Sins, The Summary

 The First Sin, The Strings/Keys: Features fuel pumping (biting aggressively strong) of twin and powerful riffs, filled with melodies, groovy and progressive chords/epic fretboard solos, with thumping bass hooks.
 The Second Sin, The Vocals: Involves sharp, powerful, dynamic vocals.
 The Third Sin—The Percussions: This delves into the vast world of thumping drum patterns and floor peddle beats.

-The Fourth Sin: Overall Discussion:
+The Fourth Sin, Overall Discussion

 Queen of The Night is over three minutes of pure epic heavy metal.
 That carries this Iron Maiden feeling while expressing more empathy in their surprising approach to bring their songs alive while capturing something unique within their music and songs.